rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 ## Step by Step Instructions
 > This is a fairly structured guide with references to exact filenames and sections of text to be added.

+### Part 0 - Introduction to TDD.
+> _We'll show you what TDD is, and introduce our existing tests within our code._

+#### Part 0a - What is TDD?
+> _Here is a brief introduction of TDD and why we use it._

+2. Insert rob's stuff here

+2. Fun explanations

+#### Part 0b - Introduction to our tests.
+> _In this part we will get familiar with the layout of our tests_

+2. Insert rob's stuff here

+2. Fun explanations

 ### Part 1 - Tests in our Pipeline